csammis/VeeEm/README.md

     Prints a formatted list of the current execution context's registers and flags to the console.
 This system call is automatically invoked when a runtime error occurs before the system halts.

+*   **PUTCHAR**

+    Call index: 1

+    Pops a value off the stack, interprets the value as a character, and prints it to standard output.